Tiered Pricing Explained

 - Non-Qualified Rate - 3.70%

-Sadly, many merchant services providers will falsely advertise their "Qualified Rate" as a single flat rate that applies to all transactions.
+Sadly, merchant services providers will falsely advertise their "Qualified Rate" as a single flat rate that applies to all transactions.
 But nothing could be farther from the truth.

 Four Points To Strongly Consider